clozej/PKS-Julia/README.md

 # PKS Julia Hackathon

-This is a repository for the PKS Julia hackathon.
+This is a repository for the MPI PKS Julia hackathon.